 Eternal sunrise, eternal sunset

 “This grand show is eternal.
 It is always sunrise somewhere; the dew is never all dried at once; a shower is forever falling; vapor is ever rising.
 Eternal sunrise, eternal sunset, eternal dawn and gloaming, on sea and continents and islands, each in its turn, as the round earth rolls.” —John Muir, John of the Mountains: The Unpublished Journals of John Muir.
-Here are some more of our all-time favorite nature quotes about sunshine.

 “Climb the mountains and get their good tidings.
 Nature’s peace will flow into you as sunshine flows into trees.
 The winds will blow their own freshness into you, and the storms their energy, while cares will drop away from you like the leaves of autumn.” —John Muir, The Mountains of California